Why should I become a Pegasystems certified professional?

 Pega certification exams are administered at a Pearson VUE testing center.
 There are locations worldwide.
 To find the test center nearest you, visit the Pearson VUE Test Center Locations page.

 NOTE: Candidates enrolled in Pega’s New Hire Enablement program are provided information on how to register and take the exam at the Pegasystems headquarters’ authorized Pearson VUE testing center in Cambridge, Massachusetts.
+Exam delivery options for Pega employees can be found in Pega Community.

 How do I register for a Pegasystems certification exam?